avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 Keep in mind that once the package is downloaded, the actual version may differ.
 For example:
 ```5.0.3-openstlinux-6.6-yocto-scarthgap-mpu-v24.11.06``` was tested with STM32 MP135F.

-The overall process with STM32CubeProgrammer is fairly complex and lengthy.
+The overall process with STM32CubeProgrammer is fairly complex and can be lengthy.
-As an alternative, we suggest to explore the option of downloading the starter package,
+As an advanced but faster alternative, we suggest to explore the option of downloading the starter package,
 and running the *create_sdcard_from_flashlayout.sh* utility instead in the scripts directory
 of the package in order to create an SD card image.
 This SD card image can be then flashed onto the SD card with the *dd*